software-development-project-1/software-development-project-1.github.io/index.md

 > The following are necessary to pass the course:
 >
-> - At least 16 of the first two week's exercises have to be completed
+> - At least 50% of first and second week's exercises must be completed
 > - Written peer review for each team member
-> - Passing personal grade
+> - Passing project and personal grade
 > - Written final report